bruvellu/cifonauta/docs/local-install.md

 source virtual/bin/activate
 ```

-Or manually edit and add the variables to the end of `virtual/bin/activate`:
+Or manually add the variables to the end of `virtual/bin/activate`:

 ```
 # Cifonauta database environment variables